skeeto/.emacs.d/README.md

 # My Personal Emacs Configuration

 What you see before you is my personal Emacs configuration.
-This is the very first repository I clone when settling in on a new computer.
+This is the very first repository I recursively clone when settling in on a new computer.
 Currently it should work with both Emacs 23 and the bleeding-edge Emacs 24.
-If you clone this repository, don't forget to clone the submodules too.
+If you clone this repository non-recursively, don't forget to recursively clone the submodules too.
 They're critical, because this is primarily a repository of repositories.

-    git submodule update --init
+    git submodule update --init --recursive

 Make sure you clone it into your home directory, or at least wherever Emacs thinks your home directory is.
 Move your existing `.emacs` file